 Advocacy can help nonprofits advance their mission, increase their funding sources, and solve community and societal problems.
 Advocacy also allows nonprofits to advance the issues they care about and help bring about lasting change for the people and communities they serve.

-As an example, the Foundation has made grants to the Connecticut Women’s Education and Legal Fund (CWEALF) in support of its public policy work at the State Capitol.
-Specifically, CWEALF worked with the Foundation’s Women & Girls Fund Task Force on Public Policy to support the passage of Paid Family and Medical Leave in 2019.
+As an example, the Foundation has made grants to the She Leads Justice (formerly Connecticut Women’s Education and Legal Fund) in support of its public policy work at the State Capitol.
+Specifically, She Leads Justice worked with the Foundation’s Women & Girls Fund Task Force on Public Policy to support the passage of Paid Family and Medical Leave in 2019.

 Systems change addresses the root causes of social problems, which are often intractable and embedded in networks of cause and effect.
 It is an intentional process designed to fundamentally alter the components and structures that cause the system to behave in a certain way.